 T – Task Breakdown:

 H – Human Feedback Loop: Review the output.
-If it contains any corporate buzzwords (e.g., ‘synergy’, ‘leverage’), rewrite it immediately.
+If it contains any corporate buzzwords (e.g., ‘synergy’, ‘access’), rewrite it immediately.
 Ensure the tone is 9/10 authentic to a busy Founder.

 Prompt 2: The Constructive Dissent Comment (Authority Building)